Woman and man posing for a photo at the beach with buckets in hand in front a pile of trash

 Many other collaborating partners, like Grassroots Garbage Gang, Port Townsend Marine Science Center and Surfrider Foundation help clean coastal beaches alongside State Parks.
 Volunteers come out yearly to remove several tons of marine debris from Washington’s Pacific Coast and Salish Sea.
 Beach cleanups allow family and friends to have fun and participate in a meaningful activity.

 Last year, volunteers picked up 16,193 lbs of trash during the Washington Coast Cleanup.
 Join us again this year on April 19, 2025, from 9 a.m. - 12 p.m.
-Registration info will be available on the Washington CoastSavers website closer to the event.
+Registration info is available on the Washington CoastSavers website.

-This year’s cleanup will take place at ten state parks, including Cape DisappointmentFort FlaglerFort TownsendFort WordenGrayland BeachMystery BayOcean CityPacific BeachShine Tidelands and Twin Harbors
+This year’s cleanup will take place at 10 state parks, including Cape DisappointmentFort FlaglerFort TownsendFort WordenGrayland BeachMystery BayOcean CityPacific BeachShine Tidelands and Twin Harbors

 Related events